PrefectHQ/prefect/docs/index.md

 ## Prefect coordinates dataflows

-Prefect is Air Traffic Control for your dataflows.
-It's the coordination plane that provides you with everything from dataflow observability to dataflow orchestration.
+Prefect is the coordination plane that provides you with everything from dataflow observability to dataflow orchestration.

 ## Why Prefect?